-Fibromuscular Dysplasia Treatment & Management
+Fibromuscular Dysplasia Treatment and Therapies

 The best course of treatment for fibromuscular dysplasia (FMD) is different for each patient.
 At the University Hospitals FMD Program, our multidisciplinary team of fibromuscular dysplasia specialists works closely with patients to create treatment plans that are customized to the individual.
 For many patients, the FMD treatment plan is focused on medical therapy (for blood pressure control and to prevent blood clots) managing symptoms and monitoring the disease.
 Some patients with FMD will need a vascular procedure, such as a kidney artery angioplasty or treatment of an aneurysm.
 Your FMD physician may also talk with you about lifestyle changes that may help manage your FMD symptoms.